chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 The conservative validation policy results in no encryption when a legacy DNS forwarder is present.
 This leaves the user's query activity vulnerable to passive monitoring {{?RFC7258}}, either on the local network or between the user and the upstream resolver.

-Reputation validated selection enables the use of encrypted transport in these configurations, reducing exposure to a passive surveillance adversary.
+Reputation Validated Selection enables the use of encrypted transport in these configurations, reducing exposure to a passive surveillance adversary.

 # Security Considerations {#security-considerations}